prakis/designdocs-io/docs/cdn.md

 # CDN

-Recommended: [jsDelivr](//cdn.jsdelivr.net), which will reflect the latest version as soon as it is published to npm.
+Recommended: [jsDelivr](//cdn.jsdelivr.net), test 123 which will reflect the latest version as soon as it is published to npm.
 You can also browse the source of the npm package at [cdn.jsdelivr.net/npm/docsify/](//cdn.jsdelivr.net/npm/docsify/).

 ## Latest version